magento/merchdocs/src/marketing/recommendation-best-practices.md

 ## General

-Magento recommends the following guidelines when using recommendations:
+Adobe Commerce recommends the following guidelines when using recommendations:

 - Diversify your recommendation types.
 Customers start ignoring recommendations if they suggest the same products over and over again.